atrocore/atrocore/docs/10.developer-guide/10.rest-api/index.md

 With `Flatten-Attributes: true`, you can pass an object instead of a raw ID.
 The system will find an existing record matching the given fields and link it, or create and link a new one if no match is found.

-For [List Option](../../01.atrocore/03.administration/08.lists/index.md#list-options) attributes, the correct option list is resolved automatically from the attribute configuration — `listId` is not required.
-Option lookup is always restricted to the list configured for the attribute.

 > **Restrictions:** Only single-link attributes are supported.
 Matching and creation use simple field types only (`string`, `integer`, `boolean`, etc.).
 Nested objects within the linked record are not processed.

 #### Approach Comparison